Fast calculation of Gaussian Process multiple-fold cross-validation residuals and their covariances

 \subsection{Graphical diagnostics and pivotal statistics}

 We now wish to further explore the potential of the established formulae for diagnosing the quality of GP models.
-A first immediate consequence of Theorem~\ref{thm1} and Corollary~\ref{cor1} for model fitting is that, under the hypothesis that observations are generated from the assumed model, cross-validation residuals can be transformed via appropriate left matrix multiplications into a random vector with standard multivariate normal distribution.
+A first immediate consequence of Theorem~\ref{thm1} and Corollary~\ref{cor1} for model fitting is that, under the hypothesis that observations are generated from the assumed model, cross-validation residuals can be transformed via appropriate matrix multiplications into a random vector with standard multivariate normal distribution.
 Assuming for simplicity that $\operatorname{Cov}(\E_{\ii_1,\dots,\ii_q})$ is full-ranked and denoting $t=\sum_{j=1}^q \# \ii_j$ it follows that

-If fact, any matrix $A \in \R^{n\times n}$ such that $A\D K^{-1}\D A^{\top}= I_{n}$ (remaining for simplicity under the final assumptions of Theorem~\ref{thm1}) does the job.
-More specifically, sticking to the final part of Theorem~\ref{thm1} where $\Delta=I_{n}$, one gets indeed with $A=K^{1/2}\D^{-1}$
+If fact, any matrix $S \in \R^{n\times n}$ such that $S\bloc \covsum^{-1}\bloc S^{\top}= I_{n}$ (remaining for simplicity under the final assumptions of Theorem~\ref{thm1}) does the job.
+More specifically, sticking to the final part of Theorem~\ref{thm1} where $\Delta=I_{n}$, one gets indeed with $S=\covsum^{1/2}\bloc^{-1}$

 and hence the hypothesis that the model is correct can be questioned using any standard means relying on such a pivotal quantity with multivariate Gaussian distribution (e.g., by means of a $\chi^2$ test statistic or graphical diagnostics such as Q-Q plots).
-Let us remark that, while $K^{-1/2} \Z$ or a quantity sharing its distribution can be directly computed (see also remark below regarding $K$'s Cholesky factor), $A=K^{1/2}\D^{-1}$ too can be computed without needing to perform much additional calculations since

-is pre-calculated, and $K^{1/2}$ can also be replaced by a pre-calculated matrix such as the lower triangular Cholesky factor of $K$.
 Similar considerations apply to the UK settings of Corollary~\ref{cor1}.

-\begin{remark} If $\Delta$ is not $I_n$ but still an invertible matrix, then the above can be adapted with $A=K^{1/2}\Delta^{-1}\D^{-1}$.
-In case $\Delta$ is not invertible, analoguous approaches can be employed relying on the Moore-Penrose pseudo-inverse of $\D\Delta K^{-1} \Delta \D^{\top}$ where the $n$-dimensional standard normal should be replaced by a standard Gaussian on the range of $\Delta K^{-1} \Delta$. \end{remark}
+\begin{remark} If $\Delta$ is not $I_n$ but still an invertible matrix, then the above can be adapted with $S=\covsum^{1/2}\Delta^{-1}\bloc^{-1}$.
+In case $\Delta$ is not invertible, analoguous approaches can be employed relying on the Moore-Penrose pseudo-inverse of $\bloc\Delta \covsum^{-1} \Delta \bloc^{\top}$ where the $n$-dimensional standard normal should be replaced by a standard Gaussian on the range of $\Delta \covsum^{-1} \Delta$. \end{remark}